rwanyoike/time2relax-python-driver/CONTRIBUTING.rst

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
-is open to whoever wants to implement it.
+and "help wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Time to Relax could always use more documentation, whether as part of the
+time2relax could always use more documentation, whether as part of the
-official Time to Relax docs, in docstrings, or even on the web in blog posts,
+official time2relax docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback